acq3047/hangman272/README.md

 ### Task 2: Check wether the guess is in the word

-In this task, we proceeded to introduce in the code the capability of checking if the guess letter guessed by the user is in the randomly selected word by the computer.
+In this particular task, we took the initiative to enhance the code by adding functionality to check if the letter guessed by the user is present in the word selected by the computer.
+We achieved this by implementing nested *if-else* statements.

+***Breakdown list:***
 1. Import the random module.
 2. Create a list that contains words which is assigend to *word_list* variable.
 3. Create a variable called *secret_word* in which we use the *random.choice* method to randomly select a word from *word_list*.